-At June 30, 2020, the Authority had \$373,000 invested with North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAAm by Standard and Poor's.
+At June 30, 2021, the Authority had \$373,000 invested with North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAAm by Standard and Poor's and AAA-mf by Moody's Investor Service.
 The Authority has no policy regarding credit risk.